Panchesco/wygwam.videodetector/README.md

 #Videodetector
-This is an ExpressionEngine 3 extension for using the CKEditor VideoDetector plugin with WYGWAM fields.
+This is an ExpressionEngine 3 extension for converting YouTube, Vimeo, and DailyMotion URLs to players in WYGWAM editors and rendered templates.

-Once the plugin and extension are added, you'll be able to render YouTube, Vimeo, and DailyMotion videos in your WYGWAM fields by providing a URL for the video you want to display.

 ## Requirements
  - [ExpressionEngine 3](https://ellislab.com/expressionengine)